bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. contents:: Contents

-A **module** is a processor that handles events in data streams.
+A **module** is a processor that handles events of data streams.
 It works within an engine that receives raw data and sends them to the module executor.
 A module uses instances as a range of settings determining the collaborative work of an engine and a module.

 A module includes: